babycaseny/English-Everyday/002-writing.md

-Good communication skills will help you work more efficiently, as it can let you understand the colleagues and  situations well. and enables us to resolve differences.
-How do we improve it?
+Good communication skills will help you work more efficiently, as it can let you understand the colleagues ,situations well and resolve differences more easyily.How do we improve it?
 Writing.

-Writing is a good way (search "method or way") to training the communication skills.
+Writing is a good way  to training the communication skills.
 It is because you need to organize your thinking, then write it orderly.

 Moreover, if you want to write a good article, you should read more and think more first.
 After that, you will be more knowledgeable, which is good for you too.